Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Introduction

-State-of-the art efforts for securing a microservice in industry and academia focus on two main techniques for protecting microservices: 1) {\bf Rootless containers:} increasingly containers offer rootless deployment options that permit containers to be run as unprivileged users.
-This raises the bar to gain privileged execution on a system via a compromised microservice.
-2) {\bf System call filtering:} Even with rootless containers, compromised microservices can be used to gain privileges via system calls.
-As such system call filtering is used to confine the process' ability to make arbitrary system calls thus mitigating this risk~\cite{ghavamnia2020confine, kim2021prof, host-security, priv-esc}.
-An added benefit of system call filtering is that it does not impact the latency of the microservice.
+State-of-the art efforts for securing a microservice in industry and academia focus on two main techniques for protecting microservices: (a)~{\bf Rootless containers:} increasingly containers offer rootless deployment options that permit containers to be run as unprivileged users---this raises the bar to gain privileged execution on a system via a compromised microservice; (b)~{\bf System call filtering:} even with rootless containers, compromised microservices can be used to gain privileges via the system call API.
+As such, system call filtering is used to confine the process' ability to make arbitrary system calls, or invoke buggy ones~\cite{li2017lock}, thus mitigating this risk~\cite{ghavamnia2020confine, kim2021prof, host-security, priv-esc}.
+An added benefit of system call filtering is that it does not significantly impact the latency of the microservice.

 In this paper, we propose a new method for securing microservices called \timeloops.
 We designed \timeloops with microservices' strengths and weaknesses in mind.
 For each service in a microservices application, the \timeloops technique relies on three components for learning legitimate system calls: (1)~a production service, (2)~an oracle service, and (3)~a \timeloops controller.
-The production service is an unhardened service that is tuned for low latency, while the oracle service is a hardened service that is tuned for high security.
-An example of an oracle service could a microservice running with strong compiler or run time checks to protect against memory safety errors.
+The production service is an unhardened service that is tuned for low latency, while the oracle service is a hardened service that is tuned for security.
+An example of an oracle service could be a microservice running with compiler-inserted, runtime checks to protect against memory safety errors.
 The high level idea is to sparingly use the oracle service to decide if a system call should be added to the allow list.
-This provides the security guarantees of a hardened microservice without the overheads associated with hardening.
+This provides the security guarantees of a hardened microservice without constantly incurring the overheads associated with hardening.